scale-docs/docs/Equity/contracts/vault-2.md

 ---

 # Vault-2
-> The Second Equity Pool was released in mid July, beginning its Pool with axlUSDC & WFTM only.
+> The Second Equity Pool was released in mid July, beginning its Pool with axlUSDC & WFTM and later introducing lzUSDC.

 Contract | On-Chain Address
 ---- | ----